Government mulls doubling monthly payment for those hosting Ukrainian refugees

 It came after about 43 Ukrainian refugees were left without state accommodation in recent days after they arrived in Ireland.

-Government sources confirmed to PA that the payment increase is being considered, although it would first have to be signed off by Cabinet.
+Government sources confirmed that the payment increase is being considered, although it would first have to be signed off by Cabinet.

+A Government spokesperson said the Cabinet sub-committee agreed that several measures were required in order to ease pressure on accommodation and services.

+This includes accelerating work on all possible additional accommodation options, launching an urgent call for vacant properties/holiday homes and providing additional resources at local level in recognition of those communities at the forefront of the response.

 Speaking in Co Cavan ahead of the meeting, Mr Martin said there has been an “extraordinary response” by the Irish people.